How to Get Priority Pass Membership

 If you only travel once or twice a year, a standalone Standard plan or pay-per-visit option may cost less than a premium card's annual fee.

 If your credit is still being built, focus on credit building first.
 Then upgrade to a travel rewards card with Priority Pass once you qualify.
-Our roundup of what you can do with good credit covers the other doors that open at the 700+ tier, beyond just lounge access.
+A score in the 700+ tier opens other doors beyond just lounge access, so the credit-building work pays off in more ways than one.

 Common Mistakes to Avoid